Bradley's Barn (album)

-Bradley's Barn is the fifth studio album by American rock group The Beau Brummels.
+Bradley's Barn is the fifth studio album by the American rock group The Beau Brummels.
 Released in October 1968, it contains the singles "Long Walking Down to Misery" and "Cherokee Girl."
 The album has received critical acclaim as an early example of country rock.
-Bradley's Barn is actually a recording studio in Nashville owned by Owen Bradley.
+The album was named after the recording studio owned by Owen Bradley where the album was recorded.